 Does incognito hide your IP?

-Many popular browsers offer a variation of Incognito windows (also sometimes called “Private” windows).
+Many popular browsers offer a variation of Incognito windows (also sometimes called “private” windows).
 But are these really more private than regular browser windows?
-Do they hide IP address or other identifying information?
+Do they hide your IP address or other identifying information?

-In this short article, we’ll discuss incognito windows, IP address, and more.
+In this short article, we’ll discuss incognito windows, IP addresses, and more.

-What’s “Incognito mode,” and does it hide my IP address?
+What’s “Incognito mode,” and does it protect my browsing activity?

-Browsing in Incognito (or “private”) mode simply means that any pages you visit in that window are erased (or forgotten) when the window is closed.
-For example, if you share a home computer with your partner, and you’re shopping online for a birthday present for them, doing so in an incognito window would be a good way to ensure the present stays a surprise.
-Basically, Incognito mode hides your browsing activity from other users on your device.
+Browsing in Incognito (or “private”) mode simply means that your browsing history (i.e. the pages you visited) in that browser window are erased when the window is closed.
+For example, if you share a home computer with your partner, and you’re shopping online for a birthday present for them, doing so in an Incognito window would be a good way to ensure the present stays a surprise once the window is closed.
+Basically, your browsing activity while in Incognito mode is hidden from other users on your device.

-But Incognito mode doesn’t hide your info from websites, advertisers, your internet service provider (ISP), or Big Tech companies.
-Even in incognito, Google and others can still track you.
+But Incognito mode doesn’t hide your info from websites, advertisers, your Internet service provider (ISP), or Big Tech companies.
+Even in Incognito mode, Google and others can still track you.
 Incognito does not hide your IP address.

 How does Big Tech use my IP address to track me?

-Your IP address is one among many personal data points online advertisers and other Big Tech can collect; it helps them identify who you are and what you do online.
+Your IP address is one of many personal data points that Big Tech and other online advertisers can collect; it helps them identify who you are and what you do online.
 Trackers can identify your device IP address, which allows Big Tech to build a profile of your online habits.
 Google and other advertisers can then deploy targeted ads based on this profile.

 Chrome isn’t a private browser, and Incognito isn’t a privacy hack.
 And while you could install an ad or tracker blocking extension from the Chrome Web Store, it won’t be native (built-in).
-Browser native solutions are still much more reliable and secure.
-And no, Incognito mode does not hide your IP address.
+Browser-native solutions are still much more reliable and secure.

-By contrast, Brave is a truly private browser that blocks all third-party ads & trackers by default, and upgrades your Internet security to HTTPS whenever possible.
-With Brave, your browsing behavior is hidden from Big Tech: you stay anonymous regardless of whether you’re in a “regular” or incognito (private) window.
-Brave also gives two options to hide your IP address while browsing: Private windows with Tor, and our built-in Firewall + VPN.
+By contrast, Brave is a private browser that blocks third-party ads and trackers by default, and upgrades your Internet security to HTTPS whenever possible.
+With Brave, your browsing behavior is hidden from Big Tech: You’re more anonymous regardless of whether you’re in a regular or Incognito (private) window.
+Brave also gives two options to hide your IP address while browsing: private windows with Tor, and our built-in Firewall + VPN.

 Ready to Brave the new internet?